BuildTheEarth/website-node-backend/README.md

 # Website Node Backend
 The backend for the BuildTheEarth.net website

-``❗ Please place a keycloak.json inside the root folder of the project.
-See the example here: https://github.com/keycloak/keycloak-quickstarts/blob/latest/service-nodejs/keycloak.json``

 # Start Developing
 #### If you are using JetBrains WebStorm, look below under `Start Developing in WebStorm`